jamesmathison/blog/_posts/2017-06-02-multi-piece-bonus.md

 ---
 You've read 100 articles on selling online.

-And your sales still SUCK.
+And your sales refuse to improve.

 …What do you do?